Unleash/unleash/docs/deploy/securing-unleash.md

 title: Securing Unleash
 ---

+> This guide is only relevant if you are using Unleash Open-Source.
+The Enterprise edition does already ship with a secure setup and multiple SSO options.

 The Unleash API is split into two different paths: `/api/client` and `/api/admin`.
 This makes it easy to have different authentication strategy for the admin interface and the client-api used by the applications integrating with Unleash.

 ## General settings